Santa Barbara Drug Crime Lawyers

 - 4th Amendment Violation: There are a litany of reasons that a search might violate a defendant’s rights to be free of unreasonable search and seizure.
 The facts used to obtain the warrant might be false or distorted, so there is no probable cause to justify issuing the warrant.
 In other cases, the officers might exceed the scope of the warrant.

 For example, the officers might search in places that the warrant does not entitle the officers to look.
 In the case of warrantless searches, officers might improperly claim that exigent circumstances (emergency) or that consent for the search existed.
-Horowitz Law carefully analyzes all facets of a search in a drug possession case because exclusion of the drugs can mean a dismissal of all charges.
+Sanford and Christy Horowitz Criminal Defense carefully analyzes all facets of a search in a drug possession case because exclusion of the drugs can mean a dismissal of all charges.

 - No Knowledge: If you did not know you possessed the drug or that it was a controlled substance, you cannot be convicted of possession.
 If a person was arrested while wearing a friend’s jacket with no knowledge there were drugs in a hidden pocket, the accused would not have had sufficient knowledge to support a drug possession conviction.